 Axis limits, breaks and labels for continuous variables can be

-controlled using scale_x/y_continuous()
+controlled using scale_x/y_continuous().
+For discrete

-variables, labels can be changes using scale_x/y_discrete()
+variables, labels can be changed using scale_x/y_discrete()

 or alternatively by recoding the variable in the data before creating a